The Cartoon History of the Universe is Exactly What It Says on the Tin.

 - Jews are frequently depicted saying "Oy" in response to various things.

 - When Salome presents her case to Emperor Augustus (whom her brother Herod had made executor of his estate), she called Archelaus (Herod's eldest surviving son) a "schnook" and a "schlemiel," words that would not appear in any language for a good thousand years at least.

-- Art Evolution: He started in the early '80s and finished in 2009, so it's understandable that the art would change at least a little.
+- Art Evolution: He started in 1978 and finished in 2009, so it's understandable that the art would change at least a little.
 Particularly interesting are the differences between his depictions of the Professor at the beginning and the end of Part I, and the experimental shift from pen-and-ink to brush-and-ink art in the last section of Part I, reverting to pen-and-ink for the rest of the work.

 - Artistic License: Gonick occasionally takes it, particularly in the artwork, mostly for reasons of Rule of Funny.

 - Author Avatar: Gonick's authorial voice is provided by "the Professor," who uses a library he calls a "time machine" to read history books and imagine the events they describe, showing the reader the events in comic book format.
 He is represented both in the narration and also appears directly in the events he describes, speaking to historical characters or directly to the reader.

 - Author Tract: Gonick manages to not rant too much except in occasional circumstances, but his political leanings are pretty impossible to miss.